 Best Mouse Settings for VALORANT

-VALORANT is a shooter with a low time to kill (TTK) which means that precision will be rewarded thoroughly; you can’t afford to miss half of your shots if you can get killed by an enemy player with just a few bullets.
-For that reason is’t important to choose a sensitivity setting that allows you to aim precisely (read: an eDPI that’s not too high) while also giving you the ability to quickly react to flanks or enemies who show up in unexpected positions.
+VALORANT is a shooter with a low time to kill (TTK) which means that precision will be rewarded thoroughly; you can't afford to miss half of your shots if you can get killed by one Vandal bullet.
+For that reason is't important to choose a sensitivity setting that allows you to aim precisely (read: an eDPI that's not too high) while also giving you the ability to quickly react to flanks or enemies who show up in unexpected positions.

 That second one usually isn't an issue for most gamers, but what we've noticed over the years is that most newer/casual PC FPS gamers tend to use a very high overall sensitivity setting.
 That's not recommended for games where precision matters a lot since it doesn't allow you to make the necessary micro adjustments in a reliable fashion.

-As far as your scoped sensitivity multiplier goes we’d recommend setting yours to ‘1’ as that means that your scoped sensitivity matches your ADS sensitivity which is better for consistency’s sake.
-Most pros opt for this setting as well, though a couple have been trying out other settings over the past couple of days with most people opting for a slightly lower scoped sensitivity.
-The average scoped sensitivity setting sits at 0.935 right now.
+As far as your scoped sensitivity multiplier goes we'd recommend setting yours to '1' as that means that your scoped sensitivity matches your ADS sensitivity which is better for consistency's sake.
+Most pros opt for this setting as well, with a couple trying a lower setting to get that more precise feeling with scoped weapons.
+The average scoped sensitivity setting sits at 0.97 right now.